Accept Apple Pay with UI components

 };

-event handler, you can get the shippingContact
+onpaymentauthorized event handler, you can get the shippingContact and billingContact properties from

-object to store the customer address data for your order.// ... previously created session object (ApplePaySession).
+the payment object to store the customer address data for your order.// ... previously created session object (ApplePaySession).

 session.onpaymentauthorized = function(event) {